subair99/LLM_Zoomcamp_2024_Project/README.md

 ## Using the application

-When the application is running, we can start using it.
+When the application is running, it can be used.

 ### CLI

-We built an interactive CLI application using [questionary](https://questionary.readthedocs.io/en/stable/).
+An interactive CLI application was built using [questionary](https://questionary.readthedocs.io/en/stable/).

 To start it, run: